 Question: Can I remove or hide a part of the HTML displayed by widget?

 Answer: You are not allowed to make such customization.
 This is a free service provided by Catholic Gallery.
 Do not try to remove anything that the widget displays especially the credits at the bottom of the widget.
+However, you can change the color and style of the widget through custom CSS if you need to blend the widget along with other contents of your site.

 Question: Can I place the widget in between the content?